Podamaa

 📖 AboutDharamshala

 Dharamshala (, Hindi: [d̪ʱərmʃaːlaː]; also spelled Dharamsala) is a town in the Indian state of Himachal Pradesh.
 It serves as the winter capital of the state and the administrative headquarters of the Kangra district since 1855.
-The town also hosts the 14th Dalai Lama and the Tibetan government-in-exile.
-Dharamshala was a municipal council until 2015, when it was upgraded to a municipal corporation.
+Since 1960, the town has hosted the 14th Dalai Lama and the Tibetan government-in-exile.
 The town is located in the Kangra Valley, in the shadow of the Dhauladhar range of the Himalayas at an altitude of 1,457 metres (4,780 ft).
-References to Dharamshala and its surrounding areas are found in ancient Hindu scriptures such as Rig Veda and Mahabharata.
-The region was under Mughal influence before it was captured by the Sikh Empire in 1785.
-The East India Company captured the region for the British following the First Anglo-Sikh War of 1846, from when it became part of the British Indian province of the Punjab.
-Post Indian Independence in 1947, it remained as a small hill station.
-In 1960, the Central Tibetan Administration was moved to Dharamshala when the 14th Dalai Lama established the Tibetan administration-in-exile after he had to flee Tibet.
-In 2015 Dharamshala was included in the Smart Cities Mission and hence will soon have smart solutions implemented for infrastructure and clean environment.
-Dharamshala can be viewed as a twin settlement.
 Upper Dharamshala, located at an elevation of approximately 1,830 metres, is home to the official residence and headquarters of the 14th Dalai Lama.
 This area, which includes the well-known suburbs of McLeod Ganj and Forsyth Ganj, still reflects a distinctly colonial character, echoing its British-era legacy.
 In contrast, Lower Dharamshala, situated at around 1,380 metres, has evolved into a bustling commercial hub, serving as the town's primary centre for trade and business.
 The economy of the region is highly dependent on agriculture and tourism.
 The town is now a major hill station and spiritual centre.
-As of…
+As of 2024, Dharamshala is the second most populous city in Himachal Pradesh, with a population of approximately 53,543, ranking only after the state capital, Shimla.

 Read full article →